- As low as $345/Night

 Staying at 608 North Street will really be an experience that cannot be matched by a hotel, condo, or any other rental home.

-While this home has been completely refreshed, if you are someone who is expecting new, flawless construction and prefers a hotel room or suite over a historic property, this is probably not the home for you.
+While this home has been completely remodeled, if you are someone who is expecting new, flawless construction and prefers a hotel room or suite over a historic property, this is probably not the home for you.
 This home was constructed nearly 200 years ago, and it does have imperfections that are typical of historic homes in the Beaufort and Charleston areas.
 We think these imperfections are what makes the home special.

 Keywords: House, Historic Home, Downtown Home, Parris Island, Marine Graduation, Old Point, Beaufort, downtown Beaufort, close to parris island,